-Incision breakdown is most commonly associated with a history of smoking, peripheral vascular disease, connective tissue problems.
-Opening most commonly occurs behind the ear, and if confined to this location presents no severe long term problems.
+- Incision Breakdown: Incision breakdown is more commonly associated with a history of smoking, peripheral vascular disease, or connective tissue problems.
+However, when confined to specific locations, such as behind the ear, the long-term impact is generally minimal.

 - Fat Loss and Skin Necrosis: In some cases, loss of fat and skin necrosis may occur due to inadequate blood supply.
 Factors such as superficial dissection, especially in smokers, can contribute to this complication.
 While these issues can lead to firm spots and skin loss, they often heal without surgical intervention over time.